 This page will look at sex abuse lawsuits involving inmates at California juvenile detention center facilities and the potential settlement value of these cases.
 Recent investigations and reports have exposed the sad reality that child inmates in California’s juvenile detention centers are often victims of sexual abuse and assault by staff and other inmates.

 Thanks to new laws in California, victims of sexual assault and abuse at juvenile facilities in California are now able to file civil sex abuse lawsuits against the state and its agencies for failing to protect them.
 Our firm is currently accepting California juvenile detention center sex abuse lawsuits.
+There is a lot of talk that there will be a global California detention center settlement very soon.
+You do not want to be left out.
 Call us at 800-553-8082 or contact us online.

 History of Abuse at California Juvenile Detention Centers